rashedict/2tier-microservice_django_nodejs/README.md

-This is python and nodejs based 2-tier application
+This is python and nodejs based 2-tier application.